 I then started the long drive home at two in the morning.
 I was thankful for the time alone.
 I was blown away by Aliya’s speech.
 It was the first time I had heard a woman from that culture speak about her feelings.

 I was also completely floored by her question.
 I don’t share the same culture as Aliya, Maya or Salma, so I can’t relate to their experience.
-I have been in relationships I shouldn’t have been in, though, when I felt trapped and insecure.
+I have been in relationships I shouldn’t have been in, though, where I felt trapped and insecure.
 I don’t know, maybe that’s why it floored me.
 I kind of knew how Maya was feeling.
 Whatever it was, I drove home playing songs on Spotify about broken hearts and stolen love.